plurid/deon/README.md

 }
 ```

-The `mapValue` starts after the space of the `mapKey` and continues until the end of the line, until a comma, or at the space before the in-line comments (if any).
+The `mapValue` starts after the space of the `mapKey` and continues until the end of the line or until a comma.

 ``` deon